Yufan-Du/Yufan-Du.github.io/content/publication/preprint/index.md

 ---

 {{% callout note %}}
-Markdown
+Create your slides in Markdown - click the *Slides* button to check out the example.
 {{% /callout %}}

-Rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/).
+Add the publication's **full text** or **supplementary notes** here.
+You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/).